wechuli/c-sharp-playground/trees-and-graphs/notes.md

 **Branching factor** is the maximu of the degrees of all nodes in the tree.
 In our example, the maximu degree of the nodes is 3, so the branching factor is 3.

 ### Tree Implementation - Example

 Our tree will contain numbers inside its nodes, and each node will have a list of zero or more children, which are trees too (following our recursive definition)

 Each node is recursively defined using itself.
 Each node of the tree (**`TreeNode<T>`**) contains a list of children, which are nodes.
 The tree itself is another class **`Tree<T>`** which can be empty or can have a root node.

+#### How Does the Implementation Work

+The function associated with a node, like creating a node, adding a child node to this node, and getting the number of children are implemented at the level of **`TreeNode<T>`**.

+The rest of the functionality (traversing the tree fo rexample) is implemented at the level of **`Tree<T>`**.
+Logically dividing the fucntionality between the two classes makes our implementation more flexible.

+The reason we divide the implementation in two classes is that some operations are typical for each separate node(adding a child for example), while others are about the whole tree (searching a node by its number).
+In this variant of the implementation, the tree is a class that knows its root and each node knows its children.
+In this implementation we can have an empty tree (when root =null).

+#### Depth-First-Search (DFS) Traversal

+The Depth-First-Search algorithm aims to visit each of the tree nodes exactly once.
+Such a visit of all nodes is called tree traversal.

+The DFS algorithm starts from a given node and goes as deep in the tree hierarchy as it can.
+Whenit reaches a node, which has no children to visit or all have been visited, it returns to the previous node.
+We can describe the depth-first search algorithm by the following simple steps:

+- Traverse the current node - e.g print it on the console or process it in some way
+- Sequentially traverse recursively each of the current nodes' child nodes (traverse the sub-trees of the current node).This can be done by a recursive call to the same method for each child node.

+We make creating a tree easier by defining a special constructor, which takes for input parameters a node value and a list of its sub-trees.
+That allows us to give any number of type **`Tree<T>`** (sub-trees)

+#### Traverse the Hard Drive Directories

+### Bread-Frist Search (BFS)